ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

 Notes about topology:

 - Four Kernel netdevs are created by default by loading IDPF driver during ACC bring-up.
-You can also create more than Four netdevs.
-For that, we need to modify `acc_apf` parameter under `num_default_vport` in `/etc/dpcp/cfg/cp_init.cfg` on IMC before starting `run_default_init_app`.
+You can also create more than four netdevs.
+For that, we need to modify the `acc_apf` parameter under `num_default_vport` in `/etc/dpcp/cfg/cp_init.cfg` on IMC before starting `run_default_init_app`.
-- In `/etc/dpcp/cfg/cp_init.cfg` file also modify default `sem_num_pages` value to the value mentioned in `/opt/p4/p4sde/share/mev_reference_p4_files/linux_networking/README_P4_CP_NWS`.
+- In `/etc/dpcp/cfg/cp_init.cfg`, also change the default `sem_num_pages` to the value specified in `/opt/p4/p4sde/share/mev_reference_p4_files/linux_networking/README_P4_CP_NWS`.
-- In `/etc/dpcp/cfg/cp_init.cfg` file also modify default `allow_change_mac_address` value to true.
+- In `/etc/dpcp/cfg/cp_init.cfg`, also modify the default `allow_change_mac_address` value to true.
 - vlan1, vlan2, .... vlanN created using Linux commands and are on top of an IDPF Netdev.
-These VLAN ports should be equal to number of VM's that are spawned.
+These VLAN ports should be equal to number of VMs that are spawned.
-- br-int, VxLAN ports are created using ovs-vsctl command provided by the networking recipe and all the vlan ports are attached to br-int using ovs-vsctl command.
+- br-int and the VxLAN ports are created using the ovs-vsctl command.
+The VLAN ports are attached to br-int using ovs-vsctl command.
 - Both physical ports P0 and P1 should be B2B connected to the Link Partner device and LAG should be configured on both the devices with the associated ports as LAG members using ip link command.

-System under test will have above topology running the networking recipe.
+System under test will have the above topology running the networking recipe.
 Link Partner can have the networking recipe or legacy OvS or kernel VxLAN.
-Note the [Limitations](#limitations) section before setting up the topology.
+See the [Limitations](#limitations) section before setting up the topology.

 ## Create P4 artifacts and start Infrap4d process

-- Use Linux networking p4 program present in the directory `/opt/p4/p4sde/share/mev_reference_p4_files/linux_networking` for this scenario.
+Use the Linux networking P4 program present in the `/opt/p4/p4sde/share/mev_reference_p4_files/linux_networking` directory for this scenario.
-- See [Running Infrap4d on Intel IPU E2100](/guides/es2k/running-infrap4d) for compiling `P4 artifacts`, `bringing up ACC` and running `infrap4d` on ACC.
+See [Running Infrap4d on Intel IPU E2100](/guides/es2k/running-infrap4d) for instructions on compiling the P4 program, bringing up  the ACC, and running `infrap4d` on the ACC.

-## Creating the topology
+## Create the topology

 The p4rt-ctl and ovs-vsctl utilities can be found in $P4CP_INSTALL/bin.

 ### Set the forwarding pipeline

-Once the application is started, set the forwarding pipeline config using P4Runtime Client `p4rt-ctl` set-pipe command
+Once the application is started, set the forwarding pipeline config using the P4Runtime Client (`p4rt-ctl`) set-pipe command:

 ```bash
 $P4CP_INSTALL/bin/p4rt-ctl set-pipe br0 $OUTPUT_DIR/linux_networking.pb.bin \
     $OUTPUT_DIR/linux_networking.p4info.txt
 ```

-Note: Assuming `linux_networking.pb.bin` and `linux_networking.p4info.txt`
+`linux_networking.pb.bin` and `linux_networking.p4info.txt` were created, along with other artifacts, when the P4 program was compiled.
-along with other P4 artifacts are created as per the steps mentioned in previous section.

-### Configure VSI Group and add a netdev
+### Configure VSI group and add a netdev

-Use one of the IDPF netdevs on ACC to receive all control packets from overlay VM's by assigning to a VSI group.
+Use one of the IDPF netdevs on ACC to receive all control packets from overlay VMs by assigning to a VSI group.
 VSI group 3 is dedicated for this configuration, execute below devmem commands on IMC.

 ```bash